 Dr. Naomi Soderstrom is Deputy Head of Department and Professor of Managerial Accounting.
 She joined the Department of Accounting in 2012.
 Naomi received her PhD in Accounting and Information Systems from Northwestern University.
-Her primary research areas are managerial accounting and environmental accounting.
+Her primary research areas are managerial accounting and sustainability accounting.
 Naomi's work has appeared in major journals including Journal of Accounting and Economics, Journal of Accounting Research, The Accounting Review, Journal of the American Medical Association, Review of Accounting Studies, Contemporary Accounting Research, Journal of Management Accounting Research, Journal of Accounting, Auditing, and Finance, and Journal of Accounting and Public Policy in the U.S. and Accounting Organizations and Society and the European Accounting Review in Europe.
-She is Editor of the Journal of Managerial Accounting Research and Associate Editor for the Journal of Accounting Auditing and Finance, as well as on the editorial boards of several other journals.
+She is Editor of the Journal of Managerial Accounting Research and on the editorial boards of several other journals.
 She is a member of professional organisations on thee continents, as well as the academic honor societies, Phi Beta Kappa and Beta Gamma Sigma.
 Prior to joining the University of Melbourne, Dr. Soderstrom taught at the University of Colorado at Boulder, the University of Washington and the University of Colorado at Denver.
-Naomi has also been a Visiting Professor at the University of Maastricht (Maastricht, Netherlands), IE Business School (Madrid, Spain), the University of Mannheim (Mannheim, Germany) and the Stuttgart Institute of Management and Technology (Stuttgart, Germany).
+Naomi has also been a Visiting Professor at the Indian School of Business, University of Maastricht (Maastricht, Netherlands), IE Business School (Madrid, Spain), the University of Mannheim (Mannheim, Germany) and the Stuttgart Institute of Management and Technology (Stuttgart, Germany).

 $349,350 ARC Linkage Grant, “Carbon accounting for managed urban environments: creating a conceptual process-based model” (with B. Potter, P. Coram, I. Woodrow, D. Cantrill, and G. Magarey), 2013-2016.